ngwattcos/pythonxyc/README.md

 **Classes**
 Classes are not supported yet, but are coming soon!
 Hopefully, this should not be a huge problem.
 We are huge believers in React functional syntax after all ;)

+**Tuples**
+We opted not to support tuples at the moment simply because the closest equivalent in JavaScript is arrays... which are translated from lists in Python.
+However, in any instance where a tuple would be used, you may use a list instead.

+**Negatives**
+We get it, this is super wacky.
+We just couldn't get this one figured out in time for our homework assignment due date.
+We promise that this will be rectified soon.
+For now, as mentioned above, please use `0 - [aexp]`.

 # Translation Overview